Ohio

 • Launched 2013

-Ohio’s Income-Based Scholarship provides state-funded scholarships to K-12 students based on household income level to attend private schools, provided they are not eligible for Cleveland’s school voucher program.
-This is an expansion of Ohio’s “EdChoice” voucher program.
-All K–12 students became eligible starting in the 2023–24 school year.
-Continue reading to learn about this program’s funding, eligibility, regulations, governing statutes, and more.
+Ohio’s Educational Choice Expansion Scholarship (EdChoice) Program provides state-funded scholarships to K–12 students based on household income level to attend chartered nonpublic schools, provided they are not eligible for Cleveland’s school scholarship program.
+This is an expansion of Ohio’s “EdChoice” scholarship program.
+All K–12 students became eligible starting in the 2023–2024 school year.

 We do not administer this program.